Matre5/alx-system_engineering-devops/0x00-shell_basics/README.md

  create mode 100755 0x00-shell_basics/10-back
-how to go back to previous dir a script that list all files including the parent directorty and hidden files
+how to go back to previous dir a script that list all files including the parent directorty and hidden files Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.